 Abstract submissions now open!

-The 41st International Conference on Radar

-Meteorology is organized by the AMS Committee

-on Radar Meteorology and hosted by the

-American Meteorological Society.
-The organizers

-are soliciting oral and poster presentations on a

-variety of topics.
+The 41st International Conference on Radar Meteorology is organized by the AMS Committee on Radar Meteorology and hosted by the American Meteorological Society.
+The organizers are soliciting oral and poster presentations on a variety of topics.

 August 25 - 29, 2025 in Toronto, Canada & Online Please submit your abstract online at https://ams.confex.com/ams/41Radar/cfp.cgi by 3 April 2025 at 5:00 PM Eastern.
 An abstract fee of \$120 is required at the time of submission.
 Please note that some abstracts may not be accepted, depending on program constraints, relevance, and merit of subject matter.
 In such cases, the abstract fee will be refunded.
 Authors may indicate their preference for an oral or poster presentation during abstract submission.
 Oral presentation slots are limited-authors may only request one oral submission, but are welcome to present multiple posters.
 Authors of accepted presentations will be notified via email by late May 2025.
 Volunteer students are needed for registration and audio/visual support during the conference.
 Student volunteers are required to be in attendance the entire conference, and be available to work at least a full day from Monday through Friday (with a training on Sunday).
 For volunteering, the student will get their registration fee waived and \$40.00 per day for food allowance.

-This program is a first come, first served basis.
-A limited number of students will be needed for the conference.
+Northern Illinois Field Methods in Environmental Geosciences Summer Course conference.
 Those students interested should please contact Jessica Hanley for details.

-Northern Illinois Field Methods in Environmental Geosciences Summer Course http:/ /www.ea ps. purdue.edu/ from May 19 - June 18, 2025.
+The Department of Earth, Atmosphere and Environment at Northern Illinois University will be limited number of students will be needed for the offering our Field Methods in Environmental Geosciences course (EAE 477, 5 credits) this summer from May 19 - June 18, 2025.
 Our environmental field camp is designed to train students in field methods and integrative problem-solving preparing students for careers in the environmental geosciences sector.
 The course covers topics such as field methods in hydrogeology, surface water and vadose-zone hydrology, water quality analysis, environmental surface geophysics, site evaluation and techniques, and regional landscape history and environmental change.